 Our team has expanded and we have excellent, experienced and committed educators delivering SEA programs in schools.
 We teach across the primary school years, from Prep to Year 6, and in the upper primary years we focus on puberty and include content on anatomy and reproduction.
 In the secondary years, we cover biology as well as more ‘beyond the basics’ topics of gender, sexuality, consent, respect and sexual decision-making.
 While we love working in school settings and helping young people through direct education, what we’re realising is that it’s our connections with parents and families that are equally important, and satisfying.
 We love sharing what we know and what we’ve learned.
 Helping parents feel more comfortable to have these sorts of conversations with their children, and supporting them build skills so that they feel they can better ‘be there’ for their children is really exciting.
 We want to be part of creating family connections and community.

 We have big plans to extend our reach and are hoping to support more families both in Australia, and overseas.

 Dip.Tchg (Primary), B.Ed, M.Ed, TEFL certificate

-Jenny believes that all young people have a right to access accurate, relevant, age-appropriate information that will better equip them to reduce risk, stay healthy and safe, and be happy and well as they grow and develop.
-She is working on a series of parent guides that will span primary and secondary age ranges and provide helpful information to parents and carers to assist them in supporting their children.
-She understands that what has always been a tricky area for conversation is now made even more complex because of technology, especially social media.
+Jenny is a teacher with thirty years of experience.
+She believes that all young people have a right to access accurate, relevant, age-appropriate information that will better equip them to reduce risk, stay healthy and safe, and be happy and well as they grow and develop.